nreid2946/Task-Manager---Prototal/README.md

 ## Installation

+**I have pushed the binaries as part of the recent commit to allow for simple running.
+If for some reason this doesn't work, one may need to use 'mvn clean install' as shown in the Maven installation instructions.**

 First clone this repository to a directory of your choosing.
 Then choose your preferred installation method.

 ## Docker